West Yellowstone is often called the “Snowmobiling Capital of the World,” and this 3-Day Guide will help you plan your unforgettable trip.

 - Rendezvous Ski Trails – some of the best cross-country ski trails in the world can be found near West Yellowstone.

-- Big Sky Ski Resort – located just 50 miles to the north of West Yellowstone are some epic mountains for skiing or snowboarding.
-Moonlight Basin Ski Resort is also nearby.
+- Big Sky Ski Resort is located just 50 miles to the north of West Yellowstone.
+Moonlight Basin Ski Resort is also nearby, as is Bridger Bowl Ski Area (located about two hours away in Bozeman, MT).

 Pin this West Yellowstone Snowmobiling Guide for later!